castorini/pygaggle/docs/experiments-monot5-tpu.md

 ```

 For `query_doc_pairs.dev.small.txt`, we will get 9 files after split. i.e. (`query_doc_pairs.dev.small.txt000` to `query_doc_pairs.dev.small.txt008`).
-Note that it is possible that running reranking might still result in OOM issues in which case split reduce the number of lines to a number smaller than `800000`.
+Note that it is possible that running reranking might still result in OOM issues in which case reduce the number of lines to smaller than `800000`.

 We copy these input files to Google Storage.
 TPU inference will read data directly from `gs`.
 ```